Static to Dynamic Correlation Clustering: Dynamic Framework

 \subsection{Deamortization}

-In this section, we are going to explore how to deamortize the algorithm so that each update runs in worst case $O(\mu^{-1}t)$ instead of just amortized $O(\mu^{-1}t)$.
+In this section, we are going to explore how to de-amortize the algorithm so that each update runs in worst case $O(\mu^{-1}t)$ instead of just amortized $O(\mu^{-1}t)$.
 For this, we are mostly going to be using standard techniques.
 The general idea is that whenever we determine that we are going to recompute the clustering, we start doing this by making $O(\mu^{-1}t)$ work for each update on the recomputation.

-In the process of describing the deamortization, we describe the algorithm as running over a number of epochs.
-Each epoch is delimited by recomputations of the clustering, as well as the cleaning after the computation.
+In the process of describing the amortization, we describe the algorithm as running over a number of epochs.
+Each epoch consists of a recomputation of the clustering, and the cleaning and comparison of our current available two clusterings and swapping in the best of the two.

-The deamortization is essentially going to work by computing $O\left(\mu^{-1}t\right)$ steps of the algorithm for each update.
-This means that we are going to have a pipeline-like structure, where whenever an update arrives in some epoch, we are only going to start computing using it in the next epoch.
-Then in the epoch after that one, we are going to use the computations to answer queries.
-This delay will at most result in an multiplicative error of $(1+\eps)$ to the approximation factor for each epoch we delay.
+The deamortization is essentially going to work by computing $O\left(\mu^{-1}t\right)$ steps of the static algorithm for each update.
+This means that we are going to have a pipeline-like structure, where whenever an update arrives in some epoch $i$, we are only going to start computing the clustering using it in the next epoch $i+1$.
+Then only from the epoch after that one, $i+2$, are we going to use the result of the computations to answer queries.
+This delay will at most result in a multiplicative error of $(1+O(\eps))$ to the approximation factor for each epoch we delay between receiving the update to an edge and the time in which it is used to answer the received queries.

 We have to be a bit careful with this deamortization approach.
-The reason is that we need to swap out the old clustering for a new one in $O\left(\mu^{-1}t\right)$ time.
-We have to be a bit careful though since the cluster representation $(\mathcal{C},D$ has size $\Omega(n)$ which might be way larger than $|D|$, in which case we do not have the time to make a copy and replace it.
+The reason is that we need to swap out the old clustering for a new one in $O\left(\mu^{-1}t\right)$ time in the worst case.
+This is non-trivial, since the cluster representation $(\mathcal{C},D)$ has size $\Omega(n)$ which might be much larger than $|D|$, in which case we do not have the time to make a copy and swap it in.
 So we have to make sure that we do not copy more than what is necessary.